rsignell-usgs/docker-terria-usgs/README.md

 TerriaJS container customized for USGS applications.
 See instructions below for installing a clean USGS TerriaMap from scratch.

 # List of changes
-Vanilla folder reflects the following changes required to deploy USGS TerriaMap.
+Following changes were applied to deploy USGS TerriaMap.
 Changes implemented through `init` and `config` files or mapping files :
  - Added USGS logo
  - Map starts in 2D map zoomed to USA
  - Added feedback tool and instructions in devserverconfig.json to customize it to use user's github tokens